ksayid/confidential-computing-education/Confidential_Computing_Concepts.md

 # Confidential Computing Concepts
-**Confidential computing** (CC) refers to technologies and practices that isolate and protect data during processing, preventing unauthorized access—even by the owner of the hardware or a **cloud service provider** (CSP).
+**Confidential computing** refers to technologies and practices that isolate and protect data during processing, preventing unauthorized access—even by the owner of the hardware or a **cloud service provider** (CSP).
 This is primarily achieved using **trusted execution environments** (TEEs) and associated security mechanisms such as attestation, secure boot, and robust key management.

 ## Goals
 ### Confidentiality